-Global Project Logistics Network (GPLN) will conduct its 17th Annual General Meeting from May 31 to June 2, 2020 at the Hyatt Regency Hotel in Casablanca, Morocco.
+Global Project Logistics Network (GPLN) will conduct its 17th Annual General Meeting from September 18-20, 2021 at the Parkhotel in Bremen.

 GPLN brings together project cargo experts and independent project logistics specialist companies from around the world, all of whom have an expert focus on project logistics.
 This global meeting will allow GPLN members the face-to-face contact with GPLN partners to efficiently build professional relationships in the most lasting and cost-effective manner.